jjoonafkin1/habbofurnitool/README.md

 This is the first version release, and while it has been minimally tested, it offers basic functionality to make item management easier.

 ## Features
-* Placing Items from Hand to Room: Automates the process of selecting furni from your hand and placing them directly into your room.
+* **Placing Items from Hand to Room**: Automates the process of selecting furni from your hand and placing them directly into your room.
-* Picking Up Items from Room to Hand: Automates picking up items from your room back to your hand.
+* **Picking Up Items from Room to Hand**: Automates picking up items from your room back to your hand.
-* Placing Items from Hand to Trade Window: Automates the action of transferring items from your hand to the trade window.
+* **Placing Items from Hand to Trade Window**: Automates the action of transferring items from your hand to the trade window.

 ## Notes
 * This is the first version release and has undergone minimal testing.
 Use at your own risk.